5 Best Remote Team Building Activities That Don’t Feel Forced

 Start with a theme:

-Invite everyone to drop in one song.
+Invite everyone to add one song.
+No judgments, no explanations required—though people often end up sharing stories anyway once they see what others picked.
 Use Spotify, YouTube, or whatever platform your team likes.
 The playlist becomes a little digital artifact of your shared experience.

 4. Virtual Show & Tell: Chaos Edition